-Priest Oleg Davidenkov, Dogmatic Theology, a Course of Lectures.
+1Priest Oleg Davidenkov, Dogmatic Theology, a Course of Lectures.
 Cited from http://azbyka.ru/dictionary/02/bogopoznanie.shtml.

-Christianity and Western Christianity and philosophy.
+Whether reason leads us to God or away from Him is a question hovering over the boundary line between Eastern Orthodox Christianity and Western Christianity and philosophy.
 What has made us so complicated that we cannot comprehend the Truth?
 This work by Professor Osipov presents a thorough explanation.